Memorable Adventures: A Journey with Guia the Dog

 - 3 min read

 Some adventures are more memorable than others.
-I’ve been on many epic adventures—ones that push me to my limits, expand my view of the world, and leave me awestruck—but often it’s the small things I remember most: an unexpected interaction with someone I meet along the way, or in this case, a little dog who followed us on a mountain bike ride.
-This is one of the most memorable experiences from the four months my husband and I spent traveling in South America.
+I’ve experienced many epic journeys—ones that push me to my limits and expand my view of the world.
+Yet, often, it’s the small moments that linger in my memory.
+An unexpected interaction with someone I meet along the way can leave a lasting impression.
+In this case, it was a little dog who followed us on a mountain bike ride.
+This experience stands out from the four months my husband and I spent traveling in South America.

-I have a tenderness toward dogs that I don’t often have for people.
-Twenty-seven years as a paramedic taught me how to disconnect from human drama, but dogs are another story.
-I often find their companionship on my adventures more interesting than that of the people I’m traveling with.
-Not that human connections aren’t memorable, but there is something about the free-range dogs of the world that reaches across my defenses and asks me to reach in a little further.
+I have a special tenderness toward dogs that I don’t often feel for people.
+After twenty-seven years as a paramedic, I learned to disconnect from human drama.
+However, dogs are different.
+Their companionship often feels more genuine than that of the people I meet while traveling.
+Not that human connections aren’t memorable, but there’s something about the free-range dogs of the world that reaches across my defenses, inviting me to engage more deeply.

-For that reason, I carry dog treats when I travel in countries with lots of stray dogs.
-A treat can disarm a snarling dog, feed a hungry one, and befriend the more curious one.
-Sometimes, though, it leads to interesting misadventures—like the day I met a little blond terrier on a mountain bike ride with Runa Away Adventures outside of Cuenca Ecuador.
-I gave her and her packmates dog treats—the really good Pupperoni ones—and instantly had their attention.
-One little one decided she would follow us on our adventure, just in case there were more treats in store.
+For this reason, I always carry dog treats when I travel in countries with many stray dogs.
+A simple treat can disarm a snarling dog, feed a hungry one, or befriend a curious one.
+However, sometimes, this leads to interesting misadventures.
+One such day, I met a little blond terrier during a mountain bike ride with Runa Away Adventures outside of Cuenca, Ecuador.
+I shared some tasty Pupperoni treats with her and her packmates, instantly capturing their attention.
+One adventurous little dog decided to follow us, hoping for more treats along the way.

 That day taught me an important lesson: never give dogs treats at the beginning of a long adventure if there’s any chance they might follow you.

-When it was time to return to our starting point, we loaded her into the taxi with us.
-Before heading back to Cuenca, we made a detour and drove her back up the hill to where she lived with her packmates.
-My last memory is of her looking expectantly at a tourist as we drove out of the parking lot.
+When it was time to return to our starting point, we loaded Guia into the taxi with us.
+Before heading back to Cuenca, we made a detour to drive her back up the hill to where she lived with her packmates.
+My last memory of her is looking expectantly at a tourist as we drove out of the parking lot.

 I’ve often wondered how she’s doing.
 Does she have owners?
 Is someone feeding her?
 Is she faring well?
 I thought about adopting her, and if I’d been at a different point in my life, I might have tried.
 Still, I felt she had a pretty good life at the resort: restaurant scraps, adoring tourists, and a free-range existence.